hampusrs/DAT076/README.md

 Elin Hagman [(elinhagman)](https://github.com/elinhagman)

+# File architecture
+In the /client directory you can find everything related to the frontend, meanwhile the /server directory contains everything related to the backend.

+## Client
+In /client there is two directories, /public contains everything that should be public e.g. icons, images, logos etc. /src contains the source code.

+/client/src/ is made up by three directories, /components, /pages and /services.

+/components contains all of the react components that is used.
+These are sorted inte individual directores to include tests for all components.

+/pages contains all of the react-pages that is used.
+These are sorted inte individual directores to include tests and styling for all pages.

+/services contains all frontend-services that is used.
+There is one service for the moment, Spotify.tsx which checks the local storage in the browser to see if the user is logged in with a accurate spotify acces token.

+## Server
+In /server there is four directories, /dist is for the distributed version. /schema contains the database-related files. /src contains the source code. /test is for testing of the databse.

+/server/src/ is made up by three directories, /model, /router and /service.

+/model contains all objects e.g. Player and Song.

+/router contains everything API-related, all requests are handled here.

+/service contains all logic.
+All functions that change or manipluate the state of the game is here.

 # Set up and installation
 Clone the repo and run `npm install` in the /server and /client folders.